am25251/uoe-eportfolio/_publications/2025-06-10-Introduction-1.md

 Upon completion, I plan to apply the knowledge gained in leadership roles within the cyber security industry, contributing to the development of innovative security solutions (University ******, 2025).

 ### References
-•	Gibbs G (1988).
-Learning by Doing: A guide to teaching and learning methods.
-Further Education Unit.
-Oxford Polytechnic: Oxford.

 •	Griffith, D.S.
 (1990) The computer fraud and abuse act of 1986: a measured response to a growing problem.
 Dodd S. Griffith.
 Vand.
 L. Rev., 43, p.453.